- 1 How Cheap is Cheap? How Cheap is Too Cheap?

 When OTC hearing aids become available, you will be able to buy them directly in retail stores and online, so be sure to check us out periodically or the FDA website for hearing aids for the most up-to-date information.

 Further Damage to Your Hearing

 Most sound amplifiers, aptly named for what they do, amplify not just the sounds you want to hear, but the ones you do not want to hear as well.
-While many other medical-grade hearing aids (and our Olive Smart Ear) target certain frequencies, most cheap hearing devices do not.
-This in turn, may be potentially dangerous and deteriorate your hearing abilities even further by sending high pitched noises straight into your ear canal.
-Considering the long term use of your hearing device, over many months or years, this can be extremely taxing on the brain and can lead to various other health problems like dementia.
+While many other medical-grade hearing aids (and our Olive Pro) target certain frequencies, most cheap hearing devices do not.
+This in turn, may be potentially dangerous and deteriorate your hearing abilities even further by sending high-pitched noises straight into your ear canal.
+Considering the long-term use of your hearing device, over many months or years, this can be extremely taxing on the brain and can lead to various other health problems like dementia.

 They Do Not Cater To Your State of Health

-Most cheap hearing devices are one size fits all kind of products.
+Most cheap hearing devices are one-size-fits-all kinds of products.
 While the devices may help with your hearing for a given time period, if your hearing issues worsen or change, they most likely will not cater to your changed state of health.